 Students can meet the requirements for Red Cross certification in community first aid and CPR, including infant, child, and adult CPR.
 The course concentrates on the immediate, temporary care given to the victim(s) of an accident or sudden illness until professional help is secured.
 After satisfactorily completing the practical requirements and tests, students will receive community first aid and CPR cards.
 Graded Pass/Fail.

-ESCI 237 Recreation for Special Populations (3)
+ESCI 237 Inclusive Recreation and Leisure (3)